 Naltrexone is one of the most common medications for alcohol use disorder.
-It boasts a high success rate and is ideal for people who want to cut back, or change their drinking behaviors.
+It reduces your motivation to drink by blocking the reinforcement or “reward” from alcohol.
+This medication boasts a high success rate, and is ideal for people who want to cut back or gradually quit drinking.

 Naltrexone is best for:

 Is it right for you?
 Skip to pros and cons of Naltrexone

 Naltrexone is an anti-craving medication prescribed to treat alcohol use disorder, often sold under the brand names Revia, Depade, and Vivitrol.
 It was originally approved to treat opioid addiction, and is still commonly used for this purpose as well.1